rogerbinns/jia-mini-python/doc/internals.rst

     could be numbers, strings, lists etc)
 .. describe:: STORE_NAME

-    Takes the top item off the stack and saves it in a variabe with the specified name
+    Takes the top item off the stack and saves it in a variable with the specified name
 .. describe:: LOAD_NAME